First statute of the IMRO

 Due to the lack of original protocol documentation, and the fact its early organic statutes were not dated, the first statute of the Organisation is uncertain and is a subject to dispute among researchers.
 The dispute also includes its first name and ethnic character, as well as the authenticity, dating, validity, and authorship of its supposed first statute.
-Moreover, in North Macedonia, any Bulgarian influence on the country's history is a source of ongoing disputes and sharp tensions, thus such historical influences are often rejected by Macedonian researchers in principle.
+The Organization was founded in Ottoman Thessaloniki at the end of 1893, and its founders - four teachers, a physician and a bookseller, considered themselves as part of the Bulgarian national movement.
+However, in North Macedonia, any Bulgarian influence on the country's history is a source of ongoing disputes and sharp tensions, thus such historical influences are often rejected by Macedonian researchers in principle.
 Certain contradictions and even mutually exclusive statements, along with inconsistencies exist in the testimonies of the founding and other early members of the Organization, which further complicates the solution of the problem.
 It is not yet clear whether the earliest statutory documents of the Organization have been discovered.
 Its earliest basic documents discovered for now, became known to the historical community during the early 1960s.

-The revolutionary organization set up in November 1893 in Ottoman Thessaloniki changed its name several times before adopting in 1919 in Sofia, Bulgaria its last and most common name i.e. Internal Macedonian Revolutionary Organization (IMRO).
+The revolutionary organization changed its name several times before adopting in 1919 in Sofia, Bulgaria its last and most common name i.e. Internal Macedonian Revolutionary Organization (IMRO).
 The repeated changes of name of the IMRO has led to an ongoing debate between Bulgarian and Macedonian historians, as well as within the Macedonian historiographical community.
 The crucial question is to which degree the Organization had a Bulgarian ethnic character and when it tried to open itself to the other Balkan nationalities.
 As a whole, its founders were inspired by the earlier Bulgarian revolutionary traditions.
 Such activists believed that Slavic Macedonian society was reproducing the Bulgarian National Revival with a time lag.
 The situation was similar in Adrianople Thrace.
 All its basic documents were written in the pre-1945 Bulgarian orthography.
 The first statute of the IMRO was modelled after the statute of the earlier Bulgarian Revolutionary Central Committee (BRCC).
 IMRO adopted from BRCC also its symbol: the lion, and its motto: Svoboda ili smart.
 All its six founders were closely related to the Bulgarian Men's High School of Thessaloniki.
 They were native to the region of Macedonia, and some of them were influenced from anarcho-socialist ideas, which gave to organisation's basic documents slightly leftist leaning.